Leuchtfeuer/mautic-housekeeping-bundle/README.md

 This plugin provides a Mautic Housekeeping Command for database cleanup purposes.

 ## Command
-Command to delete lead_event_log table entries, campaign_lead_event_log table entries, email_stats table entries where the referenced email entry is currently not published and email_stats_devices table entries.
+Command to delete lead_event_log table entries, campaign_lead_event_log table entries, email_stats table entries where the referenced email entry is currently not published or the "unpublished at (date/time)" for that email is expired and email_stats_devices table entries.

 Important: If referenced email is ever switched back to published, the contacts will get the email again.

 ```
 bin/console leuchtfeuer:housekeeping
 ```
-By default, entries older than 365 days are deleted from the CampaignLeadEventLog, LeadEventLog, EmailStats (only email_stats entries that referenced emails entry is currently not published) and EmailStatsDevices tables.
+By default, entries older than 365 days are deleted from the CampaignLeadEventLog, LeadEventLog, EmailStats (only email_stats entries that referenced emails entry is currently not published or the "unpublished at (date/time)" for that email is expired) and EmailStatsDevices tables.
+By default, the command will delete the entries in batches of 100.000 entries per table (the command will run until all entries are deleted).

 ### Parameter
 ```